 This is the most basic test style.
-Since every test case gets its own test function, there is a lot of redundant code, and the specific behavior a test case should check is also not described.
+Since every test case gets its own test function, there is a lot of redundant code, and the specific behavior that a test case should check is not described.

 - Redundant validation code

 - Overview of existing tests is not great

 - Long and hard to read test function names

 This is the style you see most often in Go projects.
 It’s already table-driven, which is a huge improvement to the function-per-test-case style, since it reduces the amount of redundant code.
 However, there are still disadvantages, which are overcome by our style.

 - No relevant stack traces for failing tests